Ebury/chameleon/README.md

 ### CSS

-For chameleon components, we use ITCSS architecture with BEM naming, TailwindCSS for Utilities, SASS as a preprocessor (deprecated - will be removed in the future) and PostCSS as a postprocessor.
+For chameleon components, we use ITCSS architecture with BEM naming, TailwindCSS for Utilities, and PostCSS as a postprocessor.
 Please don't add any CSS styles without following the rules below.

 #### Vue